Cross-posted to LW.

 So far, we've only published explainers on the YT channel, but you don't have to limit yourself to explainers.
 Do you want to write a Fable of the Dragon-Tyrant style short story?
 OK.
 Do you want to write an anime episode?
 OK.
 You can do whatever you want.

 You may also adapt or send older work you've written that you think would make a good video for the YouTube channel if narrated as it is or with some tweaks.
+In that case you'll win the $500 prize, unless you've made a significant adaptation effort.

 Assorted things that make a good script, in order of importance: